CPS-TUWien/racing_dreamer/README.md

 # Model Free

+The organization of Model-Free codebase is similar and we invite the users to refer to the [README](baselines/README.md) for the detailed instructions.

 # Hardware

+The codebase for the implementation on real cars is contained in `ros_agent`.

+Additional material:
-* Folder `maps` contains a collection of several tracks to be used in [F1Tenth](https://f1tenth.org/) races.
+* Folder `docs/maps` contains a collection of several tracks to be used in [F1Tenth](https://f1tenth.org/) races.
-* Folder `mechanical` contains support material for real world race-tracks.
+* Folder `docs/mechanical` contains support material for real world race-tracks.
-* Folder `ros_agent` contains the ROS interface to run the RL agent on a race car.